Hantavirus Pulmonary Syndrome (HPS)

 - HPS is caused by hantaviruses that cause lung capillaries to leak fluid into the lung tissue.

-- HPS is usually diagnosed presumptively by the patient's lung symptoms or the patient's association with rodents, or the patient's probable contact with rodent-contaminated airborne dust; chest X-rays provide additional evidence, but definitive diagnosis is usually done at a specialized lab or the CDC.
+- HPS is usually diagnosed presumptively by the patient's lung symptoms or the patient's association with rodents or the patient's probable contact with rodent-contaminated airborne dust; chest X-rays provide additional evidence, but definitive diagnosis is usually done at a specialized lab or the U.S. Centers for Disease Control and Prevention (CDC).

 - There is no specific treatment of HPS; patients are usually treated in an intensive-care facility and often require respiratory support (intubation and mechanical ventilation).

 - Risk factors are any association with rodents and their airborne body excretions.

-- Complications of HPS are death in about 38% of patients; if the HPS patient survives, there are usually no long-term complications.
+- If the HPS patient survives, there are usually no long-term complications.

 - Prevention of HPS centers on avoidance of rodent contamination; there is no vaccine available to prevent hantavirus infection or HPS.